Evening Prayer

 The Collect of the Day

 (For the ELW Prayer of the Day, see p.
-55, Annunciation of Our Lord.)
+33, Second Sunday of Easter, Year C.)

 O God, you manifest in your servants the signs of your presence: Send forth upon us the spirit of love, that in companionship with one another your abounding grace may increase among us; through Jesus Christ our Lord.
 Amen.